Marmalade-NG/marmalade-ng-ideas/sales_with_bid.md

 - Works with a current Marmalade-NG with only a small change
    - https://github.com/Marmalade-NG/marmalade-ng/tree/alternate_payer

-- Need a *"smart buyer" wallet* implementation: relatively straight forward
+- Need a *"smart buyer" wallet* implementation: relatively straight forward.

 ## Normal flow